jaysmizle/inside-systems/README.md

 # inside-systems
-Just a place where I host and tinker with my website's CSS.
+Just a place where I tinker with my website's CSS.